-SONG VI.
+SONG 6.
 Praise for the Gospel.

-LORD, I ascribe it to thy grace,

-And not to chance as others do,

-That I was born of Christian race,

-And not a heathen or a Jew.
+LORD, I ascribe it to thy grace, And not to chance, as many do, That I was born of Christian race, And not a Heathen or a Jew.

-What would the ancient Jewish kings

-And Jewish prophets once have giv'n,

-Could they have heard those glorious
+What would the ancient Jewish kings, And Jewish prophets once have given, Could they have heard those glorious things,

-things,

-Which Christ reveal'd and brought
+Which Christ reveal'd and brought from heaven?